 1. The atmosphere is mixture of gases which all have various rates.
 2. The atmosphere of the earth is a homogenous mass with many layers each one above other.
 3. In the troposphere layer, the pressure, density and temperature increases with increasing height from the earth's surface.
 4. Stratosphere layer is recognized by its content of free electrons and Ions.
-5. because of the effect of Ultraviolet of type(A,B) on oxygen the ozone is generates.
+5. Because of the effect of Ultraviolet of type(A,B) on oxygen the ozone is generates.
 6. The stratosphere layer exists at the middle of the atmosphere.
 7. The thermosphere layer is recognized by its ability to reflect radio waves.
-8. A communication system consists of three basic units.
-9. The surface radio waves are sometimes called the sky waves.
-10. Communications satellites heights are very high from the surface of the earth.
+8. The surface radio waves are sometimes called the sky waves.
+9. Communications satellites heights are very high from the surface of the earth.